veloblank/js-basics-functions-readme-v-000/README.md

 }
 ```

-Functions are called, or executed, or invoked, by entering the function's name
+Functions are "called" by entering the function's name followed by the
-followed by the _invocation operator_, `()`.
-Arguments that the function
+_invocation operator_, `()`.
+"Invoke" or "execute" mean the same thing.
-declaration expects should be passed inside of the invocation operator.
+Arguments that the function declaration expects should be passed inside of the
-Functions can, but are not obligated to, return _return values_ at the end of
+invocation operator.
+Functions can, but are not obligated to, return _return
-their execution.
-They often summarize what happened in the function or provide
+values_ at the end of their execution.
+Return values are often results of a
-information about success (or failure) of the function.
+process, grand totals, or success / failure data.

 ## Resources